samreenfatimamalik/Customer-Segmentation-PCA-KMeans/README.md

 How PCA helps fight the Curse of Dimensionality
 How to choose optimal K using Elbow + Silhouette
 How to translate mathematical clusters into real business strategy

+## Hope this will helpful for you Gyz!!!